Insurtech scored one of its best years in 2020, says S&P

 Digital transformation fuels investment

-The emphasis on insurtech investment could be explained by the wider market’s recognition that will be essential to insurance’s survival in 2021 and beyond, particularly as tech ecosystems the sector.
+The emphasis on insurtech investment could be explained by the wider market’s recognition that digital transformation will be essential to insurance’s survival in 2021 and beyond, particularly as tech ecosystems threaten to disrupt the sector.

 “Investors are backing insurtech startups – having raised US$12bn globally since 2010 – in a display of confidence for technology driven businesses,” said Shay Alon, MD and Global Lead for Life and Annuity Software at Accenture.